 On Air Now

-However, one mum has come up with a great hack which can help ease children back into school without feeling too homesick.
+If this sounds like your little ones, one mum has come up with a great hack which can help ease children back into school without feeling too homesick.

 This is why she has been sowing 'kisses' on the arm of her daughters jumper.